 Gibson also confirmed to Insider that Miller has been wearing a bulletproof vest in recent months, calling it “a fashionable safety measure in response to actual attacks and death threats.”

-Miller has been charged with felony burglary in Vermont.
+Miller was charged with felony burglary in Vermont.

-According to a Vermont State Police report reviewed by Variety, Miller has been charged with felony burglary in Stamford, Vermont.
+According to a Vermont State Police report reviewed by Variety, Miller was charged with felony burglary in Stamford, Vermont, in August.
 The charges reportedly stem from an incident on May 1, when police responded to a burglary complaint in Stamford and found that several bottles of alcohol had been taken from the home while the residents were out.

 The Cut has reached out to Miller’s representation for comment and will update if we hear back.